vladharl/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: About Vlad
 type: products
 image: /img/products-jumbotron.jpg
 heading: Who's Vlad?
 description: >-
 My name is Vlad.
 I am an immigrant running a campaign for the NY Assembly Seat in order to expand our education system, modernize our infrastructure and bring back public safety.
-I am a strong advocate of single-payer healthcare; healthcare should be a <b>right</b>, not an expensive privilege.
+I am a strong advocate of single-payer healthcare; healthcare should be a right, not an expensive privilege.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg